Starring Jamie Lee Curtis, Donald Pleasence, Nancy Loomis, P.J. Soles, Charles Cyphers, Kyle Richards, Brian Andrews.

 I cannot imagine any other actor delivering this monologue in the unique and brilliantly nuanced way that Donald Pleasence did.
 It sets the scene and atmosphere perfectly for everything that follows after that.

-All of His scenes were amazingly shot in less than a week.
-It is testament to Him, and His love for the character of Dr Loomis that Moustapha Akkad, Executive Producer of all the Halloween films up to 2002, said He wanted to do 22 Halloween because Donald Pleasence said He didn’t want to do it forever and that he would stop at 22.
+All of his scenes were amazingly shot in less than a week.
+It is testament to him, and his love for the character of Dr Loomis that Moustapha Akkad, Executive Producer of all the Halloween films up to 2002, said He wanted to do 22 Halloween films because Donald Pleasence said he didn’t want to do it forever and that he would stop at 22.
 He absolutely loved playing the role in the original and all the sequels.
 The reason being that it was refreshing for him to not to be playing a villain for a change.

 Nick Castle, an old friend of John Carpenter’s, predominately played the role of Michael Myers.
-In the closing credits He is actually just credited as The Shape.
-The name Michael Meyers was a thank you by John Carpenter to the UK distributor of His previous film Assault On Precinct 13, whose name was Michael Myers.
+In the closing credits he is actually just credited as The Shape.
+The name Michael Meyers was a thank you by John Carpenter to the UK distributor of his previous film Assault On Precinct 13, whose name was Michael Myers.
 The reason being it wasn’t a success in the US, but when it came to be released in the UK it became a UK box office hit.
 John Carpenter has said Michael Myers was actually inspired by Yul Brynner’s robot gunslinger in the film Westworld.
 I can see that in Nick Castle’s portrayal.
 He is without a doubt the most underrated and overlooked actor in Halloween.
 No other actor has portrayed Michael Myers better.
-His movement was amazing with little nuances that brought more to the entire film than I’ve seen Him given credit for.
-His movement should be of no surprise because His father was a choreographer for Fred Astaire.
-It seems He learned a thing or two from His father.
-His absolute standout moment is when He stabs and pins a victim to the door and moves His head from side to side.
-My description just doesn’t do the scene credit at all.
-If You’ve seen Halloween You’ll know exactly what I mean.
-I agree totally with Jamie Lee Curtis when She said that Nick Castle made Michael Myers more than just “a thug in a suit.”
+His movement was amazing with little nuances that brought more to the entire film than I’ve seen him given credit for.
+His movement should be of no surprise because his father was a choreographer for Fred Astaire.
+It seems he learned a thing or two from his father.
+His absolute standout moment is when he stabs and pins a victim to the door and moves his head from side to side.
+My description just doesn’t do the scene justice at all.
+If you’ve seen Halloween you’ll know exactly what I mean.
+I agree totally with Jamie Lee Curtis when she said that Nick Castle made Michael Myers more than just “a thug in a suit.”
 He was apparently one of the nicest guys that would never hurt anyone.
 More proof of how good he was in the role, if any is really needed.